 European project for sustainable timber construction

-Green Building is the future: Timber is such an attractive material because it has a lower carbon footprint, uses less energy and water and is 100% renewable from sustainably managed forests.
-Well engineered, wooden constructions are perfectly fire-safe and even more earthquake stable than legally required.
+Green Building is the future: Timber is such an attractive material because it has a low carbon footprint, uses little energy and water and is 100% renewable from sustainably managed forests.

 The wooden path to climate neutrality

 We need to strategically lower our emissions by:

 shifting to renewable materials

 developing new technologies

 The Construction Industry is currently responsible for 35% of total greenhouse gas emissions* produced by global economic activities.